Transversality Methods for Homotopy Groups of Stable Loci in Affine GIT Quotients: Introduction

+Bader \cite{Bader2008} showed that the space $\mathcal{H}_{n, m, p}$ of Helmke systems can be realised as a quiver representation space with marked vertices, equipped with an action of $\mathrm{GL}_n(\mathbb{C}) \times \mathrm{GL}_n(\mathbb{C}) \times \mathrm{GL}_p(\mathbb{C})$ by change of bases.
+For characters lying in a suitable chamber, Helmke controllability is equivalent to GIT stability and semistability.
+This construction is useful because the moduli space of controllable classical linear dynamical system is non-projective, whereas the Helmke systems give a smooth projective compactification containing the original moduli space as a dense open subset.

+We study the case of Helmke systems of type $(2, 3, 1)$ and the boundary character $\rho = (-2, 3, 1)$.
+For this character, semistability and stability need not coincide.
+We construct explicit stable and strictly semistable Helmke systems, analyse the corresponding subrepresentation inequalities, and compute the relevant negative weight dimensions and orbit dimensions.
+This gives $d_{\min} = 2$, and hence the non-empty stable locus is $\mathcal{H}^{st}_{2, 3, 1}(\rho)$ is path-connected.
+We also study the relation between Helmke-observability and GIT stability, comparing the resulting character chambers with the classical controllability and observability chambers.

 The paper is organised as follows.
 In Section 2, we lay out the general theoretical framework, introducing the necessary GIT background, and proving the key transversality result and its implications for homotopy groups.
-Section 3 provides detailed examples that demonstrate the application of this framework to specific problems in quiver representations, control theory, and statistical modelling, illustrating how the general results can be used to obtain concrete information about the topology of stable loci.
+Section 3 contains the applications to controllable linear systems and to star-shaped Gaussian graphical models.
+In Section 4, we consider Helmke systems, where we recall Bader's quiver description \cite{Bader2008}, analyse a boundary character for systems of type $(2, 3, 1)$, and apply our transversality framework to obtain a connectivity result for systems of this type.
+Moreover, we study the relation between Helmke-observability and GIT stability.